hu-tianyang/hu-tianyang.github.io/_pages/about.md

 My research interests includes Statistical Deep Learning, Nonparametric Estimation, Deep Generative Models, Representation Learning.

+**Hiring**: I am looking for research interns in Huawei Noah’s Ark Lab with strong Machine Learning/Deep Learning background.
+If you are interested in **deep generative models** or understanding **large language models**, please drop me an email.

 <!-- You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->